 Gun Enthusiast Ted Nugent Wasn't Anxious To Bear Arms Against Those Pesky Vietcong

-With the Vietnam War raging, young Ted Nugent was not so anxious to bear arms in defense of his country.
+With the Vietnam War raging, young Ted Nugent was not so anxious to bear arms on behalf of his country.

 The 64-year-old musician, now a vocal gun advocate and member of the National Rifle Association’s board of directors, avoided toting around an M14 thanks to a series of military deferments that allowed him to dodge the draft, according to Selective Service System records.